mwawerHub/CoderCheatSheet/README.md

 # CoderCheatSheet

-CoderCheatSheet is a repository with list of essential programing definitions.
+CoderCheatSheet is a repository with list of essential programing definitions <b> mainly focused around C# and .Net topics</b>.

 ## Important note